|

 In other words, when I express criticism of voluntourism, it applies to myself as well.

-Definition: I’m using the terms “west,”“western” and “global north” to mean countries with high levels of development, good health care, healthy water supplies, strong economies, stable political systems, and so on.
+I’m using these terms to mean countries with high levels of development, good health care, healthy water supplies, strong economies, stable political systems, and so on.
 It applies to North America, much of Europe, Australia, New Zealand, and other similarly prosperous places.

 Disclosure: This article contains affiliate links.
 If you click on one and spend money, I will receive a small commission.